alejandro61299/Minimaps_Personal_Research/docs/index.md

 - **Points of interest with icons**:  Checkpoints, domination points, buildings, save points, traders, etc;
 - **Labels**: Can be attached to points of interest or only indicate the name of an area,
 - **Peripheral arrows**   When a point of interest is not in the scope an arrow points in the direction where it is surrounding the edges of the minimap.
-- **Rotation**  When a minimap is focused on player it can rotate to
+- **Rotation**  When a minimap is focused on player it can rotate according to the angle of the axis that represents the height (y or z normally)
 - **Draw layers**
 - **Automapped**: Like the game The Binding of Isaac, the minimap is automatically generated next to the generation of rooms